FidoProject/Fido/README.md

 Fido is a universal robotic control system using reinforcement learning with limited feedback for NYCSEF 2016 and the Science Research class at Horace Mann School.
 Fido was researched and built in C++ by Josh Gruenstein and Michael Truell.

-## NOTE
-This repository contains a description of our project and our paper.
-The code that powers Fido is private for the time being, though a detailed description of our algorithm is available in the paper.

 ## Project Summary

 Robotic intelligence can be simplified to a black box, with inputs such as sensor data and outputs such as motor control.
 Most robotic software today operates as an "expert system," using preprogrammed logic to execute a set routine.
 These implementations are sufficient for the specific purpose and platform that they are designed for but lack the ability to perform other tasks or work on other robots.